-Certain Equity Sponsors (and/or their affiliates) were parties to a Share Purchase Agreement (the "Share Purchase Agreement") pursuant to which they originally purchased our Preferred Shares.
-Under the terms of the Share Purchase Agreement, the Equity Sponsors could, subject to approval by our board of directors and 75% of our shareholders, require us to pay a dividend to all of our shareholders related to certain income that may be taxable to them resulting from their ownership of our shares.
-We have recently completed our analysis with regard to this payment and based on this analysis, we made \$1.4 million and \$4.9 million payments to our shareholders related to certain income that may be taxable to them for the years ended December 31, 2003 and December 31, 2004, respectively.
-On December 13, 2004, our Board of Directors approved the payment of these distributions to shareholders of record as of December 13, 2004, subject to the approval of 75% of our shareholders.
-On December 14, 2004, 75% of our shareholders approved these distributions and we distributed these payments as a dividend.
-The approval and making of these payments was not contingent upon the consummation of this offering.
+Certain Equity Sponsors (and/or their affiliates) were and are parties to a Share Purchase Agreement (the "Share Purchase Agreement") pursuant to which they originally purchased our Preferred Shares.
+Under the terms of the Share Purchase Agreement, the Equity Sponsors can, subject to approval by our board of directors and 75% of our shareholders, require us to pay a dividend to all of our shareholders related to certain income that may be taxable to them resulting from their ownership of our shareholders related to certain income that may be taxable to make a \$1.4 million payment to our shareholders related to certain income that may be taxable to them for the year ended December 31, 2003.
+In addition, we may be required to make a payment to our shareholders related to certain income that may be taxable to them for the year ended December 31, 2004.
+We have not yet determined the amount, if any, that could be payable in connection with the 2004 taxes.
+Both amounts would become distributable to the shareholders if and when the board of directors and 75% of our shareholders approve the payment of these amounts.
+As of the date of this filing, our board of directors has not made a determination to make these distributions.
+If and when such a determination is made, these amounts will be recorded as dividends.